gov-cy/staging-govcy-design-system-docs/src/styles/grid.md

 ---
 title: "Grid system"
 date: 2022-02-01 00:00:03Z
+description: "Use the grid system to lay out the content on your service’s pages."
 ---

 Use the grid system to lay out the content on your service’s pages.